On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Applications

 where $u_i \in \RR^r$ consists of $0$ up to the $i$-th entry, which is given by the dominant $d_i$- eigenvector of the $i$-th supercolor.
 The random vector $M_\infty$ has the following density

 The vector $(S_n)_{n\in \NN_0}$ is a nonnegative supermartingale which tends to $0$, so

 Furthermore, by the hypotheses for tenable replacement matrices we have

 That is, the asymptotic proportions between the supercolors are random and Dirichlet distributed, while the asymptotic proportions within the supercolors are asymptotically deterministic.
-We quantify the a.s. convergence result of $X_n = (M_n, {S_n}) \ra (M_\infty, 0)$ for the vector-valued martingale $(M_n)_{n\in \NN_0}$ and the nonnegative (componentwise) vector-valued supermartingale $(S_n)_{n\in \NN_0}$.
+We quantify the a.s.~convergence result of $X_n = (M_n, {S_n}) \ra (M_\infty, 0)$ for the vector-valued martingale $(M_n)_{n\in \NN_0}$ and the nonnegative (componentwise) vector-valued supermartingale $(S_n)_{n\in \NN_0}$.

 For convenience of this article, we assume that the normal form of the matrix consists of a finite union of irreducible components{.
 That} is, the supermartingale $S_n\ra 0$ does not show up.
 Obviously, it can be studied with similar methods{.
 However,} this does require a closer look into the spectral structure of the normal form and the respective Doob-Meyer decomposition \cite{Rao69}.
-Under the assumption that $X_n = M_n$ our setting fits neatly into the hypotheses of Corollary~\ref{cor:Azumapol}.
+Under this assumption, we have that $X_n = M_n$ and our setting falls under the hypotheses of Corollary~\ref{cor:Azumapol}.
 Note that similarly to \eqref{e:Polyasakrament} the increments satisfy

 and the increments are almost surely square summable since for all $n\gqq 2$ we have